 ©iStock.com/agus fitriyanto

 The third feature you can look for when determining your gecko’s sex is their femoral pores.
-Male geckos also use these pores to secrete pheromones, though both males and females can have them.
-However, femoral pores on females are very small (if they are present at all), while males’ femoral pores are very large, distinct, and more prone to getting clogged.
+Male geckos also use these pores to secrete pheromones, although both males and females can have them.
+However, femoral pores on females are very small, if they are present at all, while males’ femoral pores are very large, distinct, and more prone to getting clogged.

-Femoral pores are located on the underside of a leopard gecko’s back legs.
-These are usually small lines of brown or tan dots, one of each running horizontally across each of the gecko’s thighs.
+Femoral pores are located on the underside of a leopard gecko’s hind legs.
+These usually appear as small rows of brown or tan dots running horizontally across each of the gecko’s thighs.
 If your gecko has very large, dark, and obvious femoral pores, they are likely male.
 On the other hand, if they have barely visible pores or no pores at all, they are likely female.

-This method isn’t quite as accurate or easy to determine as the two mentioned above.
+This method isn’t quite as accurate or easy to use as the two methods mentioned above.
 However, it can still help to confirm your gecko’s sex once you’ve looked for their pre-anal pores and hemipenal bulges.

 Other Physical Differences in Male vs. Female Leopard Geckos